mindsphere/start-for-free-demo-app/README.md

 ## Deploying the application

 You can deploy the application to any hosting provider which provides support for static web pages.
-The button below will deploy the app to [heroku](https://heroku.com).
+The button below will deploy the app to [heroku](https://heroku.com) as an example.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)